dfebs/bloggington/README.md

 - [x] Sort comments by descending
 - [x] Sort blog posts by descending
 - [x] Profile pictures
+- [x] Learn that libvips (or similar) is needed for images embedded in Action Text
+- [x] Block users from editing/deleting stuff they don't own
+- [x] Delete comments

 ## Todo
 - [ ] Add email verification when registering
 - [ ] Add tests
-- [ ] Check for potential exploit where someone goes to the edit post/comment path of a post/comment they don't own

 ## Bugs
 - [ ] You can submit an empty post